ucdavisdatalab/geocoding-workshop/README.md

 Now we're ready to geocode.

 1. From the *MMQGIS menu*, select *Geocode*, then *Geocode from Street Layer* to start the *Geocode from Street Layer* tool.
 Notice that there are other options here.
 The *Geocode CSV with Web Service* tool is a good option for data you don't need to protect.
 You could use this workshop data with this tool and not be concerned since this data is all public businesses, but in this workshop we'll use the private option.
-1. For the *Input CSV file (UTF-8)* option, click on the "..." button to navigate to your *restaurant_addresses.csv* file.
+1. For the *Input CSV file (UTF-8)* option, click on the "..." button to navigate to your *restaurant_addresses_cleaned.csv* file.
 Note that the UTF-8 designation here refers to the file encoding.
 This indicates which character set the tool is expecting.
 UTF-8 doesn't have special characters.
 1. The tool will guess at which columns to assign to each option for the Number, Street Name, and Zip columns and will likely get it right if you named the columns names similar to their content, but you should review these just in case.
 1. For the *Street Layer*, choose the *tl_2018_06113_edges* layer from the drop-down menu.
 1. Fill in the columns to match the data requested.
 Because the data we are using is from the census and the tool expects this kind of data, it will generally get it right, but you should review the choices.
 You can leave the *From X Attribute*, *From Y Attribute*, *To X Attribute*, & *To Y Attribute* with the default selection.